-David joined the Board of Lifeline Harbour to Hawkesbury in September 2013.
-David has degrees in science, business and policy and is presently undertaking a PhD in social policy at UNSW.
-Most recently David was a senior executive at Commonwealth Bank where he had responsibility for group mergers and acquisitions in the group strategy division.
+David joined the Board of Lifeline Harbour to Hawkesbury in September 2013 and became President in October 2021.
+David has degrees in Science and Business & Policy and is presently undertaking a PhD in Social Policy at UNSW.
+Most recently, David was a senior executive at Commonwealth Bank where he had responsibility for group mergers and acquisitions in the group strategy division.
 He is also a Fellow of the Australian Institute of Company Directors.

 Chris Kinsella – Deputy President

 Chris joined the Board of Lifeline Harbour to Hawkesbury Sydney in August 2013 and is a member of the Finance, Audit and Risk Committee.
 Chris is also an Ambassador for the Vinnies CEO Sleepout and has participated in 9 CEO Sleepouts to raise awareness and funding for homelessness.
 Chris is a lawyer and chartered accountant with a focus on taxation law.
 Chris has over 30 years professional experience and has practised in Sydney, London and Singapore.
 He is a partner in the law firm Minter Ellison.
 Chris has a Masters of Law from Cambridge University, a Masters of Economics from Macquarie University and undergraduate law and economics degrees from Sydney University.
 He also holds a diploma in Applied Finance and Investment from the Securities Institute (now known as Finsia).